 - Brakes off to Mach 1.5 at 35,000ft: less than 2 minutes 30 seconds

 - Maximum altitude: 55,000ft

-- Armament: internal 27mm Mauser cannon, plus AIM-120 AMRAAM and ASRAAM air-to-air missiles, and Enhanced Paveway II and Paveway IV precisionguided bombs.
-Future weapons will include the Meteor air-to-air, and Storm Shadow and Brimstone air-to-ground missiles
+- Armament: internal 27mm Mauser cannon; ASRAAM, Meteor and AIM-120 AMRAAM air-to-air missiles; Enhanced Paveway II and Paveway IV precision-guided bombs, and Storm Shadow and Brimstone air-to-ground missiles

 Typhoon FGR4 Recognition

 Interactive 3D model of the Typhoon FGR4 aircraft follows, you can interact with the model using buttons and mouse.